Skin Brushing & Lymphatic Massage

 Benefits

 Much of your body’s immune system is housed and cued within the lymphatic vessels and nodes.
 LDT improves the functioning of immunity by amplifying the fluid wave and literally getting things flowing.
 Additionally, as various cells die within our bodies, their left-over parts, or debris (remember endoplasmic reticulum and the golgi complex from 7th grade science?), are carried away through the lymphatics.
-Dry brushing is not as nuanced as a session of LDT, but this self-care technique does still ‘cue’ the lymph vessels.
-In other words, dry skin brushing might not encourage swelling to leave an injury, but I’ve seen a manual LDT drain a 6-month post surgery edema that just wouldn’t leave.
-My client was finally able to get back on her feet (yes literally!) and go to work (as a nurse no-less!
-Seriously can’t make this stuff up).
+Dry brushing is not as nuanced as a session of LDT, but this self-care technique does still ‘cue’ the lymph vessels so it’s a rewarding daily practice.
+While dry skin brushing probably will not encourage swelling to leave an injury, a manual LDT session can.
+After just one session, a client was finally able to get back on her feet - literally - when stubborn edema had not healed from a six month old ankle surgery.
+Even as a nurse, she and her care-team did not even know about lymphatic work!
 Turns out the lymphatics just needed a little professional help to get the hydraulics moving again.
-After that, simple home dry brushing continued to provide all that my cl
+After that, simple self-care dry brushing continued to maintain.

 In case you’re able to book a lymphatic session near where you live (you don’t have to have edema to receive this style of bodywork), here are the benefits: